Project Y: Development

 Parsons was appointed the head of Ordnance and Engineering Division in June 1943 on the recommendation of Bush and Conant.
 To staff the division, Tolman, who acted as a coordinator of the gun development effort, brought in John Streib, Charles Critchfield and Seth Neddermeyer from the National Bureau of Standards.
 The division was initially organized into five groups, with original group leaders being McMillan of the E-1 (Proving Ground) Group, Kenneth Bainbridge of the E-2 (Instrumentation) Group, Robert Brode of the E-3 (Fuse Development) Group, Critchfield of the E-4 (Projectile, Target, and Source) Group and Neddermeyer of the E-5 (Implosion) Group.
 Two more groups were added in the autumn of 1943, the E-7 (Delivery) Group under Norman Ramsey and the E-8 (Interior Ballistics) Group under Joseph O. Hirschfelder.

-A row of Thin Man casings.
+A row of Thin Man casings used for ballistic testing at Muroc Army Airfield.
 Fat Man casings are visible in the background.
-The tow truck was used by the 216th Army Air Forces Base Unit to move them.

 A proving ground was established at the Anchor Ranch.
 The gun would be an unusual one, and it had to be designed in the absence of crucial data about the critical mass.
 The design criteria were that the gun would have a muzzle velocity of 3000 ft/s; that the tube would weigh only 1 ST instead of the conventional 5 ST for a tube with that energy; that, as a consequence it would be made of alloyed steel; that it should have a maximum breech pressure of 75000 psi; and that it should have three independent primers.
 Because it would need to be fired only once, the barrel could be made lighter than the conventional gun.
 Nor did it require rifling or recoil mechanisms.
 Pressure curves were computed under Hirschfelder's supervision at the Geophysical Laboratory prior to his joining the Los Alamos Laboratory.